jaykay12/tech/_posts/2020-9-19-java-logging.md

   |ALL|Integer.MIN_VALUE|Capturing Everything|

   <ins>**LogManager class**</ins>
-   - Provides a single global instance to interact with log files.
+   - Provides single global instance to interact with log files.

-   - Has a static method which is named _getLogManager()_
+   - Has static method: _getLogManager()_

    - The log system is centrally managed.
 There is only one application wide log manager which manages both the configuration of the log system and the objects that do the actual logging.